megalus/stela/README.md

 use_environment_layers = false              # Use environment layers
 env_file = ".env"                           # dotenv file name
 config_file_path = "."                      # relative path for configuration files
-do_not_read_dotenv = False                  # If True, will load dotenv file in os.environ
+do_not_read_dotenv = false                  # If True, will load dotenv file in os.environ
-dotenv_overwrites_memory = True             # If True, will not overwrite keys from dotenv file if they exists on environ
+dotenv_overwrites_memory = true             # If True, will not overwrite keys from dotenv file if they exists on environ show_logs = false                           # Show Stela Logs show_filtered_value = true                  # Show Value from Stela settings in logs filtered.
+Use with caution.
 ```

 Example: